San'yō Main Line: Deviation/extension

-The Sanyō Main Line approximately parallels the Inland Sea but some sections could be shortened by tunnels.
+The San'yō Main Line approximately parallels the Inland Sea but some sections could be shortened by tunnels.
 In 1934, the Gantoku Line between Iwakuni and Tokuyama was opened and replaced the former line which traverses Yanai adjacent to the Inland Sea.
 In 1944, this new alignment was replaced again by the previous coastal alignment because the coastal line was upgraded to dual tracks.

-The Sanyō Main Line was connected to Kyushu by ferry from Shimonoseki and Shimonosekiko Station (Port Shimonoseki).
-In 1942, the Kanmon Tunnel under the Kanmon Straits was completed and the Sanyō Main Line was extended to Moji Station.
+The San'yō Main Line was connected to Kyushu by ferry from Shimonoseki and Shimonosekiko Station (Port Shimonoseki).
+In 1942, the Kanmon Tunnel under the Kanmon Straits was completed and the San'yō Main Line was extended to Moji Station.
 A second tunnel duplicating the section opened in 1944.

 Service variations

-Prior to the opening of the San'yō Shinkansen, many expresses operated on the Sanyō Main Line as it served as a major transport corridor through Western Honshu and connecting to Kyushu.
+Prior to the opening of the San'yō Shinkansen, many expresses operated on the San'yō Main Line as it served as a major transport corridor through Western Honshu and connecting to Kyushu.
 The Shinkansen was extended as the San'yō Shinkansen line, first to Okayama Station in 1972, and then to Hakata Station in 1975.
-On both occasions, many express services on the Sanyo Main Line were withdrawn, and since 1972, the line has been mainly used by local and freight services.
+On both occasions, many express services on the San'yō Main Line were withdrawn, and since 1972, the line has been mainly used by local and freight services.
 CTC signalling was commissioned between Mihara and Shimonoseki in 1984.